alpha-bytes/zs50-content/lectures/week4.md

 ##### **`JSON` class**

-If you're writing any code that interacts with third-party web APIs, odds are they're going to return data in [json](format).
+If you're writing any code that interacts with third-party web APIs, odds are they're going to return data in [json](https://www.json.org/) format.
 Use this class to convert json strings to and from Apex data types.
 If you're working with Lightning Components, this is a must-have class.

 ##### **HTTP classes**